 5. Stay in a green hotel

-From ethically sourced bedding to serving up local produce on their menus, a handful of city centre hotels in Glasgow are becoming more conscious of their carbon footprint and several are moving towards a more sustainable model.
-The last two hotels below have also been awarded VisitScotland’s Green Tourism Award, which rewards businesses who are committed to an eco-friendly approach.
+From ethically-sourced bedding to serving up local produce on their menus, a handful of city centre hotels in Glasgow are becoming more conscious of their carbon footprint and several are moving towards a more sustainable model.
+The latter two hotels on our list have also been awarded VisitScotland’s Green Tourism Award, which rewards businesses who are committed to an eco-friendly approach.

 6. Shop for second-hand and vintage finds